-Immediately after completion of the global offering and the Mexican B Unit offerings, and assuming no exercise of the underwriters' over-allotment options, we will have outstanding 465,465,150 B Units and 709,892,590 BD Units, which together will consist of 3,037,218,340 Series B Shares and 1,419,785,180 of each of the Series D-B Shares and Series D-L Shares.
+Immediately after completion of the global offering and the Mexican B Unit offerings, and assuming no exercise of the underwriters' over-allotment options, we will have outstanding B Units and BD Units, including BD Units held in the form of ADSs, which together will consist of Series B Shares and Series D-B Shares and Series D-L Shares.

 As of April 15, 2005, a voting trust owned 36.4% of our capital stock and 70.4% of our capital stock with full voting rights, consisting of the Series B Shares.
-Immediately after completion of the global offering and the Mexican B Unit offerings, the voting trust will own 36.7% of our capital stock and 71.0% of our capital stock with full voting rights.
-Individual members of the voting trust may also acquire BD Units at the public offering price in the concurrent Mexican BD Unit offering.
+Immediately after completion of the global offering and the Mexican B Unit offerings, and assuming no exercise of the underwriters' overallotment options, the voting trust will own % of our capital stock and % of our capital stock with full voting rights.
+Assuming exercise of the underwriters' over-allotment options in full, the voting trust will own % of our capital stock and % of our capital stock with full voting rights.

-Dividends

-The holders of our ADSs will receive dividends to the same extent as the holders of our BD Units, subject to the deduction of any fees and charges of the ADS depositary.
+Dividends The holders of our ADSs will receive dividends to the same extent as the holders of our BD Units, subject to the deduction of any fees and charges of the ADS depositary.
 Before May 11, 2008, the Series D-B Shares and the Series D-L Shares will receive 125% of any dividend distributed in respect of the Series B Shares.
 See "Dividends and